- This event has passed.

 If tickets sell out online, they will not be available on the day of the event.

 You’ll have the chance to taste the most popular varieties of von Stiehl wines and Ahnapee brews during the event and enjoy the opportunity to buy an exclusive batch each of wine and beer produced just for the event.
+This year the event will be filmed for a network show that we’re not allowed to name (hint – it has to do with fire, meat and men).

 What’s so special about the steer roast?
 For starters, the steer is unique.